liyong31/liyong31.github.io/README.md

 Our paper titled "DFAMiner: Mining minimal separating DFAs from labelled samples" has been accepted to FM'24.
 This is joint work with [Daniele Dell'Erba](https://cgi.csc.liv.ac.uk/~dde/) and [Sven Schewe](https://cgi.csc.liv.ac.uk/~sven/).

+<details>
+  <summary>Show More News</summary>

-**April 17, 2024**
+  <p><strong>April 17, 2024</strong><br>
 Our paper titled "Angluin-Style Learning of Deterministic Büchi and Co-Büchi Automata" has been accepted to IJCAI'24.
 This is joint work with [Sven Schewe](https://cgi.csc.liv.ac.uk/~sven/) and [Qiyi Tang](https://sites.google.com/view/qiyitang/).

-**October 30, 2023**
+  <p><strong>October 30, 2023</strong><br>
 Our paper titled "Model Checking Strategies from Synthesis Over Finite Traces" won the Best Paper Award at ATVA'23.

-<details>
-  <summary>Show More News</summary>

   <p><strong>July 1, 2023</strong><br>
 Two papers are accepted by ATVA'23: